 Services Offered: Influencer Marketplace

-It’s been a tough year for Snapchat.
-Consider the past 12 months.
+In early 2018, the coming demise of Snapchat seemed inevitable.
 They went public in March, 2017, two months before issuing a quarterly earnings report showing a $2.2b loss.
-In August, Instagram’s Stories feature—just the one feature, an idea which they basically stole from Snapchat—had nearly 90 million more daily active users.
-Snap stock fell to an all-time low by August 11.
-Then came The Redesign.
-You’ve heard of it, I’m sure.
+Three months after that, Instagram’s Stories feature—just the one feature, an idea which they basically stole from Snapchat—had nearly 90 million more daily active users.
+Snap stock fell to an all-time low.
+Then came The 2018 Redesign.
 According to research at YouGov, that update essentially “erased over two years’ worth of positive feelings among millennials.”
 Ouch.
+By May of 2018, Snapchat was hemorrhaging users and cash, causing the stock to hit an all time low.

-Even more recently, Snapchat can’t seem to win for losing.
-It took a few months for them to come around, but by the end of April they announced a redesign of the redesign—to placate users—and causing the stock to drop again.
-Finally, just today, the company announced it would be launching non-skippable ads, 6 second interstitials that will be included in any of the “Shows” you can find in the app.
-That’s not actually a bad thing—why would companies pay for an ad users didn’t want to see?
+At the same time, the company announced it would be launching non-skippable ads, 6 second interstitials that will be included in any of the “Shows” you can find in the app.
+That’s not actually a bad thing—why would companies pay for an ad users could sip through?
 The problem is the ads give brands no way of engaging the users, no links to click on or otherwise spark the kind of dialogue that makes Instagram such an attractive marketing platform.

-Maybe the reason behind all this faltering is that the company doesn’t actually understand its own value proposition.
+It seemed that the company didn’t actually understand its own value proposition.
 Timothy Armoo, founder and CEO of Fanbytes seems to think they don’t—and he’s probably right.
 Snaps and puppy ear filters are nice features, but as Armoo wrote in a post on campaignlive.co.uk, the app isn’t merely another social media channel—“It’s glaringly obvious that Snap are the new TV,” he says.
 Armoo makes a compelling case that the app is the primary source of “broadcast” entertainment and news for millennials, precisely because it presents those things to them in a format that feels more comfortable.
-Armoo, a 23-year old, probably has some authority on the issue of what millennials want out of the app.
-Amusingly, his gut-level understanding of the app is enough to make one think that Evan Spiegel, Snapchat’s fumbling 28-year old CEO, is far too out of touch with the kids these days.
+Armoo, who founded Fanbytes when he was just 22, probably has some authority on the issue of what millennials want out of the app.
+Amusingly, his gut-level understanding of the app is enough to make one think that Evan Spiegel, Snapchat’s fumbling 29 year-old CEO, is far too out of touch with the kids these days.

 Fanbytes isn’t a SaaS platform that you access through a monthly subscription.
 Instead, brands work with the company on a campaign by campaign basis, spending whatever their budget will allow for each one.
 Minimum spend is £3000.

 For the Fanbytes platform, the details are as much about the company’s approach as it is about the mechanics of launching a campaign.
-Their website’s tagline defines the company as “what happens when a group of young geeks start an advertising company for Generation Z.” The average age of a Fanbytes employee is 21, and they do not shy away from their youth.
+Their website is clear on the company’s mission: “We help brands win the hearts of Gen Z and Millennials on social media.”
+It’s not exactly a catchy slogan, but it gets right to the heart of the matter.
+The average age of a Fanbytes employee is 22, and they do not shy away from their youth.
 Snapchat’s users are overwhelmingly Gen Z, and that’s an audience brands can’t reach as reliably anywhere else.
-So who better to help craft campaigns than a group of whip smart kids that speak the language?
+So who better to help craft campaigns than a group of whip-smart kids that speak the language?

-The basic construct is a four-panel story where the ad itself is sandwiched in between short videos of an influencer introducing and then commenting on the ad.
+- Sandwich Ad (Snapchat) — The basic construct is a four-panel story where the ad itself is sandwiched in between short videos of an influencer introducing and then commenting on the ad.
 Then the fourth panel contains a call to action of some kind, using swipes and/or snapcodes to lead the viewer to other content or offers.
-The Sandwich Ad is no more than 40 seconds long, with each panel lasting up to 10 seconds.
-This format—short scenes that jump back and forth with an interactive feature at the end—is tailor-made for Generation Z. It’s also a pretty clever way to answer the question: How can I effectively use influencers on Snapchat?

 To get started, you navigate over to your Campaigns Dashboard and create a new one.
 Here you can specify your budget and the target demographic with some basic info (location, gender, and age).
 You can also define what the objective of the campaign is, when you want to run it, and the swipe-up link for your CTA.
 You can also attach a Facebook pixel ID for easy audience retargeting.
 This is all brands need to do to find influencers—the rest is done by the software finding influencers who are the best fit for the campaign requirements.
 Brands only need to approve or decline those who are suggested to them, though they don’t get quite as much info about them as they might like.
 They’ll learn the influencer’s “Fanbytes score”—the higher the score, the more quality engagement they’re getting from their followers.
 They also won’t be choosing from a terribly large pool of influencers.